xingyumex/LoLi-IEA/README.md

 ## Test
 To test the model, follow these steps:

-1. Download the [weights](https://drive.google.com/file/d/1uLIrWoW6WEqQDtYNdg-Lx3tGFlYSjavU/view?usp=sharing) for the Pretrained Model.
+1. Download the [weights](https://drive.google.com/file/d/1uLIrWoW6WEqQDtYNdg-Lx3tGFlYSjavU/view?usp=sharing) for the Pretrained Model and place them in the ./Models directory.

 2. Place your images to be enhanced in the ./1_Input directory.